jimpil/drand-clj/README.md

 Simply creating the client has verified that the urls can be reached, and that the hashes match.

 #### _get-info_ \[client\]
-Queries the `/info` endpoint of each beacon returning the first result.
+Queries the `/info` endpoint of each beacon returning the fastest response.
+The same result can be obtained via `(:group-info client)`.

 ```clj
 @(drand/get-info loe-client) ;; => map with keys ["public_key" "period" "genesis_time" "hash" "groupHash"]
 ```

 #### _get-public_ \[client round\]
-Queries the `/public/<round>` endpoint of each beacon returning the first result. `round` defaults to the latest round.
+Queries the `/public/<round>` endpoint of each beacon returning the fastest response. `round` defaults to the latest round.

 ```clj
 @(drand/get-public loe-client) ;; => map with keys ["round" "randomness" "signature" "previous_signature"]